-An independent review of how nursing union NZNO released tens of thousands of nurse and caregiver emails to a scammer found it to be an unintentional mistake by keen to be helpful staff.
+An independent review of a 2016 incident in which tens of thousands of nurse and caregiver emails were released by the NZNO to a scammer found it to be an unintentional mistake by keen-to-be-helpful staff.

-New Zealand Nurses Organisation Chief Executive Memo Musa said the report concluded that releasing the email database in response to a phishing email was not the result of any deliberate action by staff to compromise member information.
+NZNO Chief Executive Memo Musa says the report concluded that releasing the email database in response to a phishing email was not the result of any deliberate action by staff to compromise member information.

-The release of the emails in late October followed somebody claiming to be chief executive Memo Musa contacting the New Zealand Nurses Organisation – using a fake email address – and requesting email contacts for its members.
+The release of the emails in late October followed somebody claiming to be chief executive Memo Musa contacting the NZNO – using a fake email address – and requesting email contacts for its members.

-The 22 page report found that the phishing email request – originating from Lithuania – arrived with NZNO on Labour Day (October 24) and was "legitimised" by requesting a response also be sent to the chief executive's legitimate work email.
-A staff member catching up with emails after the Long Weekend forwarded it on to a colleague who thought it was an internal email and actioned it.
+The 22-page report found that the phishing email request – originating from Lithuania – arrived at NZNO on Labour Day (24 October) and was 'legitimised' by requesting that a response also be sent to the chief executive's legitimate work email.
+A staff member catching up with emails after the long weekend forwarded it on to a colleague, who thought it was an internal email and actioned it.

-The report said the culture of the work area that handled the emails had a very positive culture of supporting NZNO members needs and felt responsible to respond to all emails efficiently and effectively.
-It provided NZNO with eight recommendations to improve its systems, staff awareness and training about phishing emails.
+The report said that the work area that handled the emails had a very positive culture of supporting NZNO members' needs and felt obliged to respond to all emails efficiently and effectively.
+It provided NZNO with eight recommendations to improve its systems, staff awareness and training around phishing emails.

-Musa said the report made clear that phishing emails and other spam would be an ongoing problem and reiterated that being on alert for fake emails was a must in this modern internet environment.
+Musa said the report made it clear that phishing emails and other spam would be an ongoing problem and reiterated that being on alert for fake emails was a must in today's online environment.